denliehoo/multi-swap/README.md

     - npm start

 Note: can get free nodes here: https://www.quicknode.com/endpoints or https://infura.io/ or https://account.getblock.io/
+Note: we can edit the block time to ensure transactions on our fork doesn't happen instantly.
+This makes it more realistic.
+We can do so by adding a -b flag along with the time in seconds (e.g. -b 20 would be 20 seconds).
+For example, we can do ganache-cli -b 20 --fork NODEURL HERE [Note: currently facing errors with this]

 How to set up ganache-cli fork in metamask:
   - https://www.geeksforgeeks.org/how-to-set-up-ganche-with-metamask/